 While most of our covers include obstetrics, some don't.
 Please refer to the relevant product brochure to see if you have the correct cover for your needs.
 More information

 Some covers have restricted services.
-If your cover has restricted services, these are listed in your product brochure.
-More information
+If your cover has restricted services, these are listed in your product guide.

 For restricted services, we will pay the default benefit for hospital accommodation as determined by the Government.
 More information